grame-cncm/guidolib/readme.txt

       export PATH=$PATH:$PATH_TO_SDK/platform-tools
       export PATH=$PATH:$PATH_TO_STANDALONE_TOOLCHAIN/bin

+    After doing this, the most simple way to get up and running is to
+    run:

+      python lazy-android-setup.py

+    Then, compile the application android-apps/simple-guido-editor
+    by following the instructions in the readme of that directory.

-    To start off, make sure you are connected to the internet and run:
+    If you don't want to run the lazy installer script, To start off, make sure you are connected to the internet and run:

       git submodule init
       git submodule update